What if your camcorder isn’t functioning?

 Sony EV-C200 Hi8 Video 8 8mm Player Recorder VCR Deck

 Sony EV-C200 doesn’t look like an 8mm player at all.
 It looks more like a VHS VCR.
-So, if you’ve a DVD player or a VHS VCR, you can place this model on top of them, without being noticed.
+So, if you have a DVD player or a VHS VCR, you can place this model on top of them, without being noticed.

 This model is a Hi-8 VCR, which means it can also play Video8 tapes.

 Weighing about 5.8 pounds, it is equipped with an IR Remote Control

 Watch this video for a good look at this 8mm tape player and recorder.